How common is aphantasia? Prevalence and research figures

 Population: ~26 M

-Studies by Dance et al. show: someone with aphantasia is about five to six times more likely to have a close relative with aphantasia.
-That points to a genetic component.
+Aphantasia runs in families — first-degree relatives of someone with aphantasia are more likely to also have it (Zeman et al. 2020, Cortex).
+That points to a genetic component, though a precise, robustly published clustering factor doesn't yet exist.
 Which genes are involved is not yet conclusively known as of 2026 — candidates include genes related to connectivity between visual cortex and frontal lobe.

 Aphantasia is not a yes/no state but a spectrum.
 The VVIQ scale ranges from 16 (complete absence of imagery) to 80 (extremely vivid images).
-About 4 % are at the low end, about 3 % at the high end, the rest distributed in between.
+About 1 % are at the very low end under a strict definition (up to ~4 % more broadly, aphantasia), about 6 % at the high end (hyperphantasia, Wright et al. 2024), the rest distributed in between.
 Someone with a VVIQ of 24–35 ("markedly below average") doesn't have "mild aphantasia" — they simply have less vivid mental images than average.

 Different numbers in different studies don't come from researcher uncertainty.
 They come from different VVIQ cutoff values including different populations.